luci/luci-go/lucicfg/doc/README.md

 * **bindings**: a list of [luci.binding(...)](#luci.binding) to add to the bucket's realm.
 Will eventually replace `acls`.
 * **shadows**: one or a list of bucket names that this bucket shadows.
 It means that when triggering a led build for the listed buckets (shadowed buckets), Buildbucket will replace the bucket of the led build with this one (shadowing bucket).
 Note that this is a part of the new led process (WIP) so it's not in use at the moment.
 TODO(crbug.com/1114804): update the docstring when we start to use shadow.
 * **constraints**: a [luci.bucket_constraints(...)](#luci.bucket-constraints) to add to the bucket.
+* **dynamic**: a flag for if the bucket is a dynamic bucket.
+A dynamic bucket must not have pre-defined builders.
+Note that this is a part of the new led process (WIP) so it's not in use at the moment.
+TODO(crbug.com/1114804): update the docstring when we start to use the new feature.